 25. Our charges include disbursements incurred on your behalf.
-Disbursements are out-of-pocket expenses such as travel and accommodation costs, registration and filing costs, court charges, photocopying, printing, facsimile, toll and mobile charges, deliveries, routine on-line searches, enquiries and matters of a similar nature.
+Disbursements are out-of-pocket expenses such as travel and accommodation costs, registration and filing costs, court charges, deliveries, routine on-line searches, enquiries and matters of a similar nature.

 26. Disbursements also include payments made on your behalf such as fees of agents, experts, outside counsel and other professionals.
 Where you have instructed us to engage such third parties then you will, upon demand, pay to us the fees billed to us by that third party.